bbauska/JS-Basics-Unlock/README.md

 <h3 id="">12.3.1 Preparing Your Application for Deployment</h3>

-Before you deploy your application, it\'s important to ensure that it\'s ready for the public.
+Before you deploy your application, it&#39;s important to ensure that it&#39;s ready for the public.
 Here are some steps to prepare your application for deployment: